 The College’s graphic identity system is the primary graphic tool for identifying Elmira College.
 The official College logo consists of two parts: the wordmark “Elmira College” and the Seal.

 The seal of the logo should not be used by itself (except in special, authorized circumstances).
 Do not attach different words or graphics to it.
 The words “Elmira College” may not be set in a different typeface.
 It is critical to building a strong identity, to always use the seal and the wordmark together as they appear in one of the two arrangements.
 There are special circumstances under which the seal may be reproduced by itself.
-Contact Office of Public Relations for help.
+Contact Office of Communications and Marketing for help.

 Minimum Sizes for Print